lucasortiz1/challenge-hd/README.md

 To run application

+- Open the folder of the project, see the root folder and change the name of the file `env.example` to `.env`

-- Open the folder of the project and run the next command in console
+- Now the project is ready to run, put the next command in the console

 ```
 npm start